Table of contents

 729. The manufacturer shall use non-conformity reports to determine the cause of any errors and deviations discovered during manufacturing, assess their significance, and issue a repair recommendation as well as a plan on how to prevent a given non-conformity from recurring.
 [2013-11-15]

 730. Non-conformities shall be approved in accordance with the procurement agreement and manufacturer management system.
 If a non-conformity remains in a product, its approval shall be justified in the non-conformity report.
 [2013-11-15]

 7.2.5 Testing and inspection

-732. The licensee shall ensure that the testing organisation has been approved in accordance with YVL Guide E.12, and that testers possess an NDT Level 2 qualification in accordance with the SFS-EN ISO 9712 [ 33] standard.
+732. The licensee shall ensure that the testing organisation performing non-destructive materials testing has been approved in accordance with YVL Guide E.12 and that the testers possess an NDT Level 2 qualification in accordance with the SFS-EN ISO 9712 standard.
 The licensee may, with just cause, seek an assessment of the qualifications of the manufacturer's testing personnel in connection with the construction plan.
+[2019-09-02]

 7.4 Manufacturing records

 741. The manufacturer shall compile testing, inspection and supervision records, which are compliant with the approved construction plan and installation plans and drafted during manufacturing or installation, to serve as result documentation for manufacturing.
 [2013-11-15]

 742. The certificates for materials and welding consumables, qualification certificates for personnel, processed non-conformity reports, and other records created during manufacturing, the control of manufacturing, and testing shall be appended to the result documentation.
 [2013-11-15]